jigarius/gup/README.md

 /a/2/c/d/e $ gup -n 2 # Goes to: /a/2/c
 ```

+### Interactive mode

-Lastly, if you don't know where you want to go, you can use the interactive
+If you don't know where you want to go, you can use the interactive mode
-mode using the `--interactive` or `-i` flag.
+using the `--interactive` or `-i` flag.

 ```bash
 /a/2/c/d/e $ gup -i